sgaliamov/rust-web-api/README.md

-# rust-web-api

-Sample web API server on Rust.
+# Sample web API server on Rust

 There are `r2d2` and `bb8` based implementations here, as well as `asp.net` for comparison.